Connecting to the Database

-Once the database for this tutorial has been created (see Creating the Tutorial Database), you can connect to it using the Connection Wizard.
+As mentioned in Prerequisites, a new empty database called "ZooDB" must first be created in SQL Server.
+Once the database has been created, you can connect to it from DatabaseSpy, as shown below.
 The Connection Wizard allows you to establish a connection to existing databases of the most commonly used database types, such as Microsoft Access, Microsoft SQL Server, Oracle, MySQL, IBM DB2, Sybase, and PostgreSQL.

 To connect to the tutorial database: